PollackWong/PollackWong615.github.io/_pages/about.md

 * 2024.06 Won the Innovation Model of College Students of South-Central Minzu University;
 * 2024.09 Won the Excellent Tutor in the 2023-2024 Academic Year (two consecutive years);
 * 2024.09 Won the Five Good Students in the 2023-2024 Academic Year;
-* 2024.11 Won the third prize of Hubei Province in the National College Mathematical Modeling Competition (National Class B);
+* 2024.11 Won the third prize of Hubei Province in the China Undergraduate Mathematical Contest in Modeling (National Class B);
 * 2024.12 Won the third prize of the preliminary round of the National College Mathematical Competition (non-mathematical A class, national class D);

 A total of two national honors, seven provincial honors, and more than thirty honors at the college level and above.